Untimely T ends Northwestern rally; Gonzaga wins 79-73 - News 12 Now

 An automatic “T.” The NCAA’s postgame statement also said Collins was hit with the technical for violating “bench decorum” rules by stepping onto the court with the ball in play.

-On the other end, Williams-Goss made both free throws and Northwestern never drew closer.
+On the other end, Williams-Goss made both free throws.
+Northwestern never got closer after that.

-But if the coach had any regrets, they weren’t apparent in the aftermath.
+Regrets?
+If the coach had any, they weren’t apparent in the aftermath.

 “If I see a guy from another team put his hand through the rim and block a shot, I’m going to react to it if the play isn’t called,” Collins said.
 “I think all of you would.
 Of course.
 That cuts it to three.
 We’re all emotional.
 We’re coming back from 20 down.”